simonw/shot-scraper/README.md

                                   to the full height of the page -o, --output FILE
   -s, --selector TEXT             Take shot of first element matching this CSS
                                   selector
+  --selector-all TEXT             Take shot of all elements matching this CSS
+                                  selector
   -p, --padding INTEGER           When using selectors, add this much padding in
                                   pixels